-Be alert and courteous.
-You may bring a book or newspaper to read while you’re waiting for court to begin, or during recesses, but don’t read while court is in session.
-Be sure to turn off all cell phones and audible pagers in the courtroom.
+Be alert and courteous in the courtroom.
+You may bring a book or newspaper to read while you’re waiting for court to begin, or during recesses, but please don’t read while court is in session.
+Be sure to turn off all cell phones or other devices while in the courtroom.
 Eating and chewing gum is not permitted.

 Plan to attend from 8:00 am to 4:30 pm.
 There are short breaks in the mornings and afternoon, and a one hour lunch break.
 Trials vary in lengths, the trial judge will tell you the expected trial duration, and may excuse potential jurors if the length of service is a hardship.

 The nature of the court process and jury service often include periods of waiting.
 The Court offers Wi-Fi throughout the building, you may also want to bring reading materials to entertain yourself during waiting times.

 Contact Jury Services as soon as possible at 707-269-1270 and select option 2.
 The trial cannot move forward until everyone is present.
 The judge may fine you for being late.

 You should not speak to anyone about the case until you are fully discharged from the jury.
 Communication with lawyers, and the judge should only occur through the bailiff.
 If you gain evidence outside the record it could result in a mistrial.
 Immediately tell the bailiff if someone attempts to speak to you about the trial or influence you as a juror.
 You may only discuss the case with other jurors during deliberations at the end of the trial.

 No. Investigating the case on your own, talking to witnesses or doing research can cause a mistrial.

 Please write to the Jury Commissioner

 Eureka CA 95501